On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: Numerical Comparison with Block Diagonal Preconditioner

 which to $3$ decimal places are $[-1.801,-0.347]\cup[0.445,1.879]$. \end{Thm}

 A summary of the above results are contained in Table \ref{TableBounds}, noting that $1=2\,\text{cos}(\frac{\pi}{3})$, $\frac{1}{2}(1+\sqrt{5})=2\,\text{cos}(\frac{\pi}{5})$, $\frac{1}{2}(1-\sqrt{5})=2\,\text{cos}(\frac{3\pi}{5})$.
 Some noticeable patterns emerge in the known bounds for varying $k$, and it is likely these could be generalized to higher values of $k$ with even more technical analysis.
 An important observation is that the eigenvalue bounds appear to spread out, in particular with the eigenvalues of smallest magnitude moving closer to the origin, as $k$ increases.
 A result of the form of Theorem \ref{thm:Multiple} is therefore highly desirable when one considers the utility of the new preconditioner $\mathcal{P}_k$ for a range of $k$.
+It is worth pointing out that the majority of the applications considered to date are of the form $k=2$ (see \cite{AliBeikBenzi,BSZ,BrGr21,CJL22,MNN,PearsonPotschka}), with interesting examples with $k=3$ and $k=4$ (in the latter case not block tridiagonal) recently considered in \cite{BSZ}.
+As this is a rapidly-developing field, we believe the theoretical and practical consideration of multiple saddle-point systems with higher numbers of blocks, and in particular the development of robust preconditioners, will enable and drive forward the consideration of more complex such problems.

-In Figure \ref{Fig1}, we show how the eigenvalues of $\mathcal{P}_D^{-1}\mathcal{A}_k$ behave in practice for a sequence of randomly-constructed examples, for $k=1,2,3$.
+In Figure \ref{Fig1}, we show how the eigenvalues of $\mathcal{P}_{D,k}^{-1}\mathcal{A}_k$ behave in practice for a sequence of randomly-constructed examples, for $k=1,2,3$.
 In more detail, for each value of $k$ we compute 100 random matrices in {\scshape Matlab} R2018a, and plot all eigenvalues obtained.
 We select random dimensions $n_j$ using \texttt{fix(20+10*rand)}.
-To construct matrices $A_j$, we take the symmetric part of random matrices (formed using \texttt{rand}), then add the absolute value of the smallest negative eigenvalue multiplied by an identity matrix, except for $A_0$ in which case we add 1.01 times this matrix to ensure positive definiteness.
-We also construct $B_j$ using the \texttt{rand} function.
+To construct matrices $A_j$, we take the symmetric part of random matrices (formed using \texttt{randn}), then add the absolute value of the smallest negative eigenvalue multiplied by an identity matrix, except for $A_0$ in which case we add 1.01 times this matrix to ensure positive definiteness.
+We also construct $B_j$ using the \texttt{randn} function.
 The horizontal lines in Figure \ref{Fig1} correspond to the theoretical bounds in Table \ref{TableBounds}.